FileMeta/MicroYaml/README.md

 C# project.
 Documentation is embedded in the file using triple-slash format.
 * **Program.cs** is a set of regression tests for the parser.

-Here's a sample to get you started:
+Here is sample source code to get you started:
 ```cs
 Dictionary<string, string> yamlDoc = new Dictionary<string, string>();
 var options = new Yaml.YamlReaderOptions();